TrojanSports - Trojan Talk: Does USC men's basketball have a second act in it this season?

 Collier, meanwhile, has been back for five games now, averaging 17.8 points per contest in that stretch and continue to flash his five-star talent.

-Despite allowing UCLA to close the first half Saturday in a 15-1 win to erase an early lead, the Trojans by and large played better defense against the Bruins than they have most of this season.
+Despite allowing UCLA to close the first half Saturday on a 15-1 run to erase an early lead, the Trojans by and large played better defense against the Bruins than they have most of this season.
 UCLA shot just 33.3 percent, turned it over 15 times and talented big man Adem Bona managed only 3 rebounds.

 It wasn't a dominant performance by USC, but it was encouraging enough to have me already past my projected word count in this column.